Thousands of instances still vulnerable to Apache Struts-like flaw

 “We responded immediately by taking the affected server offline while we investigated the potential impact,” the Jenkins team said in a blog post.

 “At this time we have no reason to believe that any Jenkins releases, plugins, or source code have been affected.”

 Attackers abused an Open Graph Navigation Library (OGNL) injection flaw – the same vulnerability type involved in the notorious 2017 Equifax hack – capable of leading to remote code execution (RCE) in Confluence Server and Data Center instances.

 “Mass exploitation of Atlassian Confluence CVE-2021-26084 is ongoing and expected to accelerate,” the agency warned.
 “Please patch immediately if you haven’t already – this cannot wait until after the weekend.”

-In the latest update to a blog post tracking the issue, infosec firm Censys revealed how many customers were heeding such warnings, observing a drop in the number of vulnerable Confluence instances from 14,562 on August 25 to 8,597 on September 5.
+In a blog post tracking the issue, infosec firm Censys revealed how many customers were heeding such warnings, observing a drop in the number of vulnerable Confluence instances from 14,562 on August 25 to 8,597 on September 5.

 The Jenkins Project said attackers managed to install what it believed was a Monero miner in a container running an affected Confluence instance.

 However, “from there an attacker would not be able to access much of our other infrastructure”, it said.